chauff/cse1500-web-transcripts/Lecture-node.md

 ## Express

-As noted in the web course book (Chapter 6), Express *creates a layer on top of the core HTTP module that handles a lot of complex things that we don't want to handle ourselves, like serving up static HTML, CSS, and client-side JavaScript files.*
+As noted in the web course book (Chapter 6), [Express](https://expressjs.com/) *"creates a layer on top of the core HTTP module that handles a lot of complex things that we don't want to handle ourselves, like serving up static HTML, CSS, and client-side JavaScript files."*

-Express is a rather minimalistic web framework that provides a *thin layer of fundamental web application features, without obscuring Node.js features that you know and love* ([Express](https://expressjs.com/) in its own words).

 Node.js has a small core code base; it comes with a number of core modules included such as `http` and `url`.
-Express is not one of the core modules (though it is certainly among the most popular non-core modules with more than [3 million downloads per week](https://www.npmjs.com/package/express)) and needs to be installed separately.
+Express is not one of the core modules (though it is certainly among the most popular non-core modules with more than [6 million downloads per week](https://www.npmjs.com/package/express)) and needs to be installed separately.
 In the Node ecosystem, the Node package manager ([npm](https://www.npmjs.com/)) provides us with an easy to use and efficient manner to install additional packages.

 Let's say you want to know whether a Node module exists that offers functionality you do not want to implement yourself.
 For this example, let this be the functionality of finding the smallest number in a list.
 Here is what is typically done:

-:one: Head to [npmjs.com](https://www.npmjs.com/), which allows you to search and browse more than 650,000 existing Node packages.
+:one: Head to [npmjs.com](https://www.npmjs.com/), which allows you to search and browse existing Node packages.
 You can also publish your own.
 Having such a central repository of packages helps code discovery and reuse.

 :two: Search for the desired functionality, e.g. by using *smallest in list* as query.